shahed-swe/shahed-swe/README.md

 <h3 align="center">I'm an enthusiastic and passionate Django and ReactJs Developer ❤</h3>

 A self-taught, passionate and fast-learner full-stack developer 🎯 from Dhaka, 🇧🇩 🌎.
-Now I'm a final year student of undergrad Software Engineering in Daffodil Internation University 👨‍🎓.
+Now I'm a working on Antooba Technologies as a Full-Stack Web Developer 👨‍🎓.
 I love to work with new technologies and developing web applications like Django Rest Framework, Fast Api, ReactJs, React Native etc🔭.
 Currently, I am learning how to improve the performance of both responsive and progressive web applications for better user experience 🌱.
 I’m looking to apply my skills as part of a fast-placed, quality-driven team in order to build better experiences on the web-development 🚀.

 ![](https://visitor-badge.glitch.me/badge?page_id=shahed-swe.shahed-swe)
 ![age](https://img.shields.io/badge/age-23-blueviolet)